 - stop eating regularly (unless the loss of appetite is an expected side effect of the cancer treatment)

 - are sleeping too much or having a lot of trouble sleeping

 - are worried you might hurt someone because of your anger

 - think about self-harm or taking your own life.

 Anxiety and depression are quite common among people who have had cancer, but there is no need to face this experience alone.
-Talk to your cancer care team or GP, as counselling or medicine – even for a short time – may help.
-You can also call Cancer Council 13 11 20, or get in touch with beyondblue on 1300 22 4636.
+Talk to your cancer care team or GP and discuss whether counselling or medication – even for a short time – may help.
+You can also call Cancer Council 13 11 20, or get in touch with Beyond Blue on 1300 22 4636.